saul-1395/Cloud_storage/README.md

 ##### <li>frameworks: Netty on server (pipeline), NIO on client

 ### This example shows how the client-server architecture is implemented using the example of cloud data storage.
-### the project has three modules: server, common and client:
+### The project has three modules: server, common and client:

 #### Server from Netty with pipeline: